History of the Library

 The Old Library

-Built in 1596–98, the Old Library was the first in Oxford to be designed with shelved bookcases, with seats and desks between them, instead of the low lecterns which had sufficed in medieval libraries.
-The existing pew-like seats and the lower parts of the cases date from 1596-98, but the latter were raised in the 17th century to accommodate more books.
-The roof was originally ceilinged, concealing the irregular roof-timbers; these were exposed in 1888, when the ornate metal tie-rods were inserted to prevent the roof spreading.
-The Library was extended at the eastern end during the 1630s to link it with the new Inner Library, now the Laudian Library.
+Built in 1596-98, the St John’s Old Library was the first Oxford college library to include upright bookcases right from the start with seats and desks between them instead of the low lecterns that furnished medieval libraries.
+This new way of shelving books was introduced to Oxford only about 10 years earlier when Merton College refurbished their medieval library.
+The still existing pew-like seats and the lower parts of the bookcases date from the late 16th century, but the latter were raised in the 17th century to accommodate more books.
+The roof was originally ceilinged, concealing the irregular roof-timbers; these were exposed in 1888 when the ornate metal tie-rods were inserted to prevent the roof spreading.
+The Library was extended at the eastern end during the 1630s to link it with the new Inner Library (now called Laudian Library).

 The Laudian Library